sneha-lodha/B13_Traffic_intersection_model/README.md

 The flow of traffic coming from any of the four directions can be controlled through the use of the sliders.
 Each of the lanes features a traffic light which periodically turns green.
 The user determines whether the fixed time, flow based, or demand based system is used.
-Because of the way Mesa works, all the input from the user is applied when the model is reset.
+Because of the way Mesa works, the input from the user is applied when the simulation is reset.

 To run:
 python3 main.py